andrewha/lowess_regression/README.md

 This is an implementation of a [LOWESS regression model](https://en.wikipedia.org/wiki/Local_regression) with a couple of examples of its applications to real data.
-The model was compiled from a C++17 source code into a shared library that can be used as a Python module.
+The model was compiled from a C++17 source code into a shared library that can be used as a Python module (Linux).

 ---
 Usage Examples (Linux only)